 I've also added some links and discussion on Adelard I manuscript as well as one link to an early Arabic manuscript.

 As far as I can tell, there is, surprisingly, no complete early Adelard I manuscript available online in the UK.
 Balliol College MS 257 is digitized but not very well, with a number of pages cropped.
 The only fully digitized copies are in Belgium and the Vatican and possibly elsewhere that I haven't checked.
 Given that Adelard is one of the most famous early British scholars, it is quite surprising that no online copy is available in the UK.
 The British Library may have something, such as the MS Burney 275, but I've found the British Library website to be very unreliable to access.
 Burney MS 275 is also a somewhat mixed-up manuscript.
-It contains parts of Adelard II, III, and I, with only fragments of each.
+It contains parts of Adelard I, II, III, with only fragments of each.
 For example, it only contains 6 folios of Adelard I (302-308)

 The British Library suffered a major cyberattack in 2023, which made its online manuscript service unavailable.
 As of May 2024, this valuable service is still unavailable.
 Certain links given below will, therefore, not work.